-- (a) Develop and demonstrate deep understanding of content concepts, skills, and strategies in academic disciplines. - (b) Understand how language anchors academic learning and explore the interconnections between language and academic content to promote academic learning. - (c) Analyze the content standards for the discipline taught and connect them to the domain knowledge of that discipline. - (d) Examine and value the rationale for making content accessible in more than one language and the challenges bilingual students face when learning content in more than one language.
+- (a) Develop and demonstrate deep understanding of content concepts, skills, and strategies in academic disciplines. - (b) Understand how language anchors academic learning and explore the interconnections between language and academic content to promote academic learning. - (c) Analyze the content standards for the discipline taught and connect them to the domain knowledge of that discipline. - (d) Examine and value the rationale for making content accessible in more than one language and the opportunities bilingual students have as well as the challenges they face when learning content in more than one language.